LLNL/RAJAPerf/docs/sphinx/dev_guide/kernel_class_impl.rst

   * ``setUp`` method, which allocates and initializes data required for the kernel to execute and produce results.

   * ``tearDown`` method, which deallocates and resets any data that will be re-allocated and/or initialized in subsequent kernel executions.

-    .. important:: The ``tearDown`` method frees and/or resets all kernel data that is allocated and/or initialized in the ``setUp`` method.
+    .. note:: The ``tearDown`` method frees and/or resets all kernel data that is allocated and/or initialized in the ``setUp`` method.

   * ``updateChecksum`` method, which computes a checksum from the results of an execution of the kernel and adds it to the checksum value, which is a member of the ``KernelBase`` class, for the variant and tuning index that was run.

-    .. important:: The checksum must be computed in the same way for each variant of a  kernel so that checksums for different variants can be compared to help identify differences, and potential errors in implementations, compiler optimizations,
+    .. note:: The checksum must be computed in the same way for each variant of a  kernel so that checksums for different variants can be compared to help identify differences, and potential errors in implementations, compiler optimizations,
               programming model execution, etc.

 The ``setUp``, ``tearDown``, and ``updateChecksum`` methods are called **each time a kernel variant is run**.
 We allocate and deallocate